-The Brady Bunch cast won the hearts of America with their poignant family relationships, '70s style and timeless life lessons.
-They are the TV equivalent of a peanut butter and jelly sandwich on white bread, chased with a glass of milk.
-Has there ever been a show as wholesome, as precious and as widely loved?
+The Brady Bunch cast won the hearts of America with their poignant family relationships, '70s style, and timeless life lessons.
+Has there ever been a show as wholesome, as precious, and as widely loved?

-The Brady family certainly may be timeless – we've all caught the reruns on TV Land nearly 50 years after the fact – but it turns out, the real-life Bradys arent' so wholesome at all.
-In fact, they're straight up Jersey Shore wild, but sadly, it's not reality TV, it's real life (unless you're Peter Brady, and in that case, thank your lucky stars for VH1).
+The Brady family certainly may be timeless – we've all caught the reruns on TV Land nearly 50 years after the fact – but it turns out, the real-life Bradys aren't so wholesome at all.
+In fact, their real lives are somewhat tragic (unless you're Peter Brady, and in that case, thank your lucky stars for VH1).

-Behind the scenes of The Brady Bunch, Brady brothers and sisters found themselves embroiled in high school love triangles or traded sex for cocaine; the father hid his sexuality; and became alcoholics.
+Behind the scenes of The Brady Bunch, Brady brothers and sisters found themselves embroiled in high school love triangles and addiction, the father was forced to hide his sexuality, and some struggled with alcoholism.
 Some of the kids reported adolescences so challenging that it's a wonder the show even lasted five seasons.
-Not everyone turned out so disastrously, but the behind-the-scenes stories paint quite a different portrait than the wholesome happy family you remember.
+Not everyone's personal lives held so much sadness, but the behind-the-scenes stories paint quite a different portrait than the wholesome happy family you remember.

 Greg Went On A Date With His On-Screen Mom

-It wasn't just Marcia who fancied Greg Brady's blinding white smile and mop of curly hair.
-He also caught the eye of his TV mom Florence Henderson - or at least that's what the hormonal 16-year-old hoped.
+It wasn't just Marcia who fancied Greg Brady's blindingly white smile and mop of curly hair.
+He also allegedly caught the eye of his TV mom Florence Henderson - when he was 16 years old.
 Barry Williams was infatuated with his co-star, who was 20 years his senior.
 "When those little things called hormones start kicking in, you get excited by even inanimate objects.
 It wasn't that I sought to bed her," he wrote in the 1992 memoir Growing Up Brady: I Was A Teenage Greg.
 "I just wanted to spend time with her."

 The married actress and mom of four eventually humored the teen and went out with him to dinner (his older brother drove because Williams was too young to drive).
-Henderson later addressed the issue on the FAQ section of her website (further proving she was as kind-hearted and warm in real life as Carol was on screen).
-"That whole thing with Barry got blown way out of proportion," Henderson wrote.
+Henderson later addressed the issue on the FAQ section of her website, saying, "That whole thing with Barry got blown way out of proportion," Henderson wrote.

-At the end, Henderson gave Williams a peck on the cheek and promptly called it a night.
+At the end of the date, Henderson gave Williams a peck on the cheek and promptly called it a night.